 As part of the collaboration, BASF will provide high-energy HEDTM NCM cathode active materials to contribute to high-performance battery cells for fast charging and high energy density.
 Cellforce Group, based in Tübingen, Germany, will produce the high-performing battery.
 Its battery production plant is expected to start operations in 2024 with an initial capacity of at least 100 MWh per year, powering 1,000 motorsport and high-performance vehicles.

-As a global leading supplier of high-performance cathode active materials with a strong R&D network, BASF is ideally positioned to work with partners to contribute to a circular economy.
-With its production plants for precursor cathode active materials in Harjavalta, Finland, and for cathode active materials in Schwarzheide, Germany, BASF will be able to provide battery materials with an outstanding sustainability record for both responsible and reliable sourcing of raw materials aiming for the lowest carbon footprint along the supply chain as of 2022.
-To close the loop, production waste from the future Cellforce Group battery plant will be recycled at BASF’s prototype plant for battery recycling in Schwarzheide, Germany.
-Lithium, nickel, cobalt, and manganese will be recycled in a hydrometallurgical process and re-introduced into BASF’s production process for cathode active materials.
+As a leading global supplier of high-performance cathode materials with a strong research and development network, BASF is very well positioned to work with partners to contribute to a circular economy.
+With its production facilities for preliminary products for cathode materials in Harjavalta, Finland, and for cathode materials in Schwarzheide, Brandenburg, BASF will be able to offer battery materials with particularly positive performance in terms of sustainability from 2022 onwards.
+The basis for this is responsible and reliable procurement of raw materials.
+BASF also strives for a particularly low CO₂ footprint along the supply chain.
+The production waste from the future battery production plant of the Cellforce Group will be recycled in the BASF prototype plant for battery recycling in Schwarzheide, thus closing the cycle.
+Lithium, nickel, cobalt and manganese are recycled in a hydrometallurgical process and reintroduced into the BASF cathode materials production process.

 Sustainable mobility as a common goal